Stephen Heard: French and Indian War

 With the outbreak of the French and Indian War in 1754, Heard left school in search of honor and adventure in the army.
 Along with some of his brothers, Heard enlisted in the Virginia colonial regiment under the command of George Washington, then a colonel.
 Heard drew from this experience of warfare in the frontier in his later military service.
 During the war, Heard was promoted by Washington to the rank of captain.
 Heard served with Washington at the Battle of Jumonville Glen, Battle of Fort Necessity, Braddock Expedition, and the Battle of the Monongahela.
 Heard also served under Washington on the Virginia frontier (in what is today the state of West Virginia from August 1755 until early 1757 as part of the Virginia regiment's war against Native American forces in that region.

 Heard also served directly under Washington during the Forbes expedition.
 This military collaboration led to a lifetime friendship between the two men.
 Heard named one of his sons George Washington Heard in his commander's honor.
 Heard was one of few Virginians to take part in the Battle of the Plains of Abraham and the only (known) Virginian to take part in the Battle of Signal Hill.

 Between wars

 Following the war, the Heard family received a land grant of 150 acres for their service in what is today Wilkes County, Georgia.
 Stephen, his brother Barnard, and their father John, moved there with their families.
-This land was near the mouth of the Little River in an area that Britain had not yet acquired from the occupying Creek and Cherokee Indians.
+This land was near the mouth of the Little River in an area that Britain had not yet acquired from the Muscogee and Cherokee Indians.
 Because of this, the family constructed Heard's Fort as a defensive post for travelers from Native American attacks and the wilderness.
 The Heards also built a second fort about eight miles north of the first fort, which was also named after the family.

 Heard's Fort was completely finished in 1774.
 Others settled near it and in 1780 it was designated as the city of Washington, Georgia.
 For a time during the Revolutionary War, Heard's Fort served as the temporary capitol of Georgia.